 The only way to effectively improve pitching mechanics is through video recording so that you can slow down their motion frame-by-frame.
 I highly recommend aspiring pitchers, parents, and coaches to utilize the camera.

 I may or may not have answered your mechanics concerns within this article, but I know it has laid down a foundation for developing proper pitching mechanics.

 Developing proper mechanics is absolutely essential to increasing your pitching velocity.
 Unfortunately, what I wrote above is only scratching the surface!
-If you’re looking for a complete routine and are serious about increasing your velocity before next season, then you have to check out 3X Pitching Velocity.
+If you’re looking for a complete routine and are serious about increasing your velocity before next season, then I recommend 3X Pitching Velocity by Brent Pourciau.